 Phosphonolipids

-Phosphonolipids are lipids that contain 2-aminoethylphosphonic acid (ciliatine) residues, i.e., with a carbon-phosphorus bond in the polar head-group rather than a carbon-oxygen-phosphorus bond.
+Formula of ciliatine Phosphonolipids are lipids that contain 2-aminoethylphosphonic acid (ciliatine) residues, i.e., with a carbon-phosphorus bond in the polar head-group rather than a carbon-oxygen-phosphorus bond.
 The lipid backbone can be either a ceramide, diacylglycerol, steroid, or even a carbohydrate moiety of a glycolipid.
-Lipid-bound aminoethylphosphonic acid was first detected in the single-celled microorganism Tetrahymena pyriformis and then in protozoa.
+Lipid-bound ciliatine was first detected in the single-celled microorganism Tetrahymena pyriformis and then in protozoa.
 This proved to be a glycerophosphonolipid, but ceramide 2-aminoethylphosphonate and related sphingolipids, first found in sea anemones, are more often encountered in nature and have been more studied.
 It is now recognized that organo-phosphonate compounds in general are widespread in microorganisms in the oceans and in marine invertebrates, though less so in terrestrial environments, and they make an appreciable contribution to the global biogeochemical cycle of phosphorus.

 1. Glycerophosphonolipids